MarcelMichau/azure-service-bus-reference/README.md

 dotnet run
 ```

-Change into the Producer directory & run the Producer project
+In a separate Terminal window, change into the Producer directory & run the Producer project

 ```
 dotnet run